Andre601/mkdocs-template/README.md

 To create new pages, just add new markdown files to the [docs folder] of the repository and edit them.
 MkDocs will then turn those into static HTML pages once you [build](#build-pages) or [deploy](#deploy-to-github) the pages.

-The template also has some pre-made settings for you to help you with creating documentation much easier.
+The template also has some pre-made settings for your convenience to help you with creating documentation much easier.
 In the [mkdocs.yml] will you find many settings that you can alter.
 Please check the comments and the links they have for more info.

 It also contains some extensions that might be useful including: